Ravensden GI Plan

 These maps should help to inform your thoughts and ideas.
 Please look at the ‘Ravensden GI Map Pack Contents’ document which explains what you will see on each map.

-Please note, these maps form part of the evolving GI Plan and as such are not yet ‘final’.
+These maps form part of the evolving GI Plan and as such are not yet ‘final’.
 There may be some errors/ omissions on them – if you spot any, please do let us know in the general comments section of the questionnaire.

 Further information on Green Infrastructure